pixelastic/algolia-indexing/README.md

 This module will let you perform complex indexing operations with ease.

+_⚠ This is still a heavy WIP and beta version_

 It comes with three modes, each with their own pros and cons, for you to use based on your needs.